 Most of these have traditionally been regarded as unrelated to the maintenance department.
 The primary benefits of the application of terotechnology have been higher reliability, resulting in reduced maintenance costs and better designs optimizing early costs as a proportion of the lifetime maintenance cost.
 Optimizing the disposal or replacement dates of components or the entire asset can also reduce the life end cost peak.

-The application of terotechnology to the maintenance function itself provides valuable guidance on strategy decisions where, for example, the selection of the maintenance aspects can be made in an objective (rather than intuitive) way, Here, due consideration can be given to the impact of various aspects on the following:
+The application of terotechnology to the maintenance function itself provides valuable guidance on strategy decisions where, for example, the selection of the maintenance aspects can be made in an objective (rather than intuitive) way, here, due consideration can be given to the impact of various aspects on the following:

 Labour resource requirements;